 Students learn presentation and interpretation of financial data for managerial use.
 Applications of accounting output to managerial control and planning are emphasized.
-Prerequisite: For SCC - ACCT& 201 or permission of instructor.
-For SFCC - ACCT& 202 or permission of instructor.
+Prerequisite: ACCT& 201 or permission of instructor.
 (SCC, SFCC)

 ACCT 204 - Accounting Integration (5 cr)

 Students develop an understanding of the accounting information system, sales and acquisition cycles, internal controls, accounting fraud, accounting for not-for-profit organizations as well as federal taxation and tax return preparation.
 Prerequisite: ACCT& 201, ACCT 151 or permission of instructor.
 (SCC)